ruifernandees/logic-syntax-analyzer/README.md

 <img src="prints/insomnia.png" alt="Logic Syntax Analyzer request on Insomnia">

 ## 📝 Description
 L.S.
-Analyzer is a REST API that receive a syntax and an expression that you defines and return if the expression is valid, based on your syntax.
+Analyzer is a REST API that receives a syntax and an expression that you define and returns if the expression is valid, based on your syntax.

 ## 💻 Technologies
 - TypeScript